petebachant/CACTUS-obsolete/README.md

 Usage
 -----
-These instructions are for running from a shell or command line,
+These instructions are for running from a shell or command line.
+For automation with Python see the "Python interface" section below.
 ### Linux
   * cd into project directory
   * Run `cactus InputFileName.in`